Body Fat Percentage Chart Explained

 The Bottom Line

 A body-fat percentage chart is only useful if you measure accurately and act on the insights.
-Whether you’re chasing athletic definition or simply lowering health risks, a concrete number empowers smarter training and nutrition choices.
+Understanding your body fat percentage provides valuable insights into overall health and well-being that go beyond simple weight measurements.
+Whether you're chasing athletic definition or simply lowering health risks, a concrete number empowers smarter training and nutrition choices.

 Ready to see where you stand?
 Schedule your next BodySpec DEXA scan and get data you can trust.